NadeemJazmawe/PcapToFeatures/README.md

 * Ration Of Packets: Ratio between number of packets sent and number of packets received.

 # Installation
-you should install the code (the mean code can be fond in <b>TheProject</b> folder), importing wrapper.py
+you should install the code (the mean code can be found in <b>TheProject</b> folder), importing wrapper.py

 ```
 import wrapper